kubermatic/docs/content/kubermatic/v2.25/tutorials-howtos/kkp-autoscaler/_index.en.md

 ## Delete KKP Autoscaler

-You can delete Autoscaler from where you edit it above and select delete.
+You can delete autoscaler from where you edit it above and select delete.

 ![Delete Autoscaler](/img/kubermatic/v2.25/tutorials/cluster-autoscaler/delete-autoscaler.png?classes=shadow,border "Delete Autoscaler")

- Once it has been deleted, you can check the Cluster to ensure that the Autoscaler has been deleted using `kubectl get pods -n kube-system` command.
+ Once it has been deleted, you can check the cluster to ensure that the autoscaler has been deleted using the command `kubectl get pods -n kube-system`.

 ## Summary

 That is it!
 You have successfully deployed a Kubernetes Autoscaler on a KKP Cluster and annotated the desired MachineDeployment, which Autoscaler should consider.
-Please check the learn more below for more resources on Kubernetes Autoscaler and how to provision a KKP Cluster.
+Please check the learn more below for more resources on Kubernetes Autoscaler and how to provision a KKP User Cluster.

 ## Learn More

 * Read more on [Kubernetes autoscaler here](https://github.com/kubernetes/autoscaler/blob/main/cluster-autoscaler/FAQ.md#what-is-cluster-autoscaler).
-* You can easily provision a Kubernetes Cluster using [KKP here]({{< relref "../../tutorials-howtos/project-and-cluster-management/" >}})
+* You can easily provision a Kubernetes User Cluster using [KKP here]({{< relref "../../tutorials-howtos/project-and-cluster-management/" >}})